Diagnostic Molecular Scientist

 Become a Radiologic & MRI Technologist

-Radiologic and MRI technologists have received specialized training on how to perform X-rays, CT scans, MRIs, and other diagnostic imaging.
-Often, they have obtained national certification and state licensure to practice in this field.
+Radiologic and MRI technologists have received specialized training in performing X-rays, CT scans, MRIs, and other diagnostic imaging.
+They often obtain national certification and state licensure to practice in this field.
 Their work allows physicians to make a diagnosis without unnecessary exploratory surgeries.

 • Typical Education: Associate’s degree